 Top Things NOT to Do in Guangzhou, China

-Planning a visit to China’s southern metropolis?
+Planning a visit to China's southern metropolis?
 Guangzhou dazzles with its mix of ancient temples and futuristic skyscrapers, but cultural pitfalls can turn a dream trip into a stressful experience.
-This guide helps you sidestep avoidable errors, ensuring your adventure stays smooth from start to finish.
+This guide helps you sidestep avoidable errors, ensuring your stays smooth from start to finish.

 Many travelers unknowingly offend locals by mishandling chopsticks or discussing sensitive topics.
 Understanding local customs isn't just polite—it's essential for meaningful connections.
 Our tips cover dining etiquette, public behavior, and navigating the city's bustling streets with confidence.